mmkaram/nixos/README.md

 There are some programs I've packaged but have not had the time to possibly request adding them to nixpkgs.
 You can find them in the packages/ directory.
 To import them I import them in my [programs.nix](programs.nix) file which hosts the `enviorment.systemPackages` for my configuration.

 ## Abbreviations
-- nix-rebuild (nix rebuild + home manager + flake default)
+- dune-rebuild (nix rebuild + home manager + flake default)
-- nix-update (update nixpkgs pin to most recent commit, does not rebuild)
+- dune-update (update nixpkgs pin to most recent commit, does not rebuild)
-- nix-delete (`sudo nix-collect-garbage --delete-old`)
+- dune-delete (`sudo nix-collect-garbage --delete-old`)

 ## TODOs
 - Yubikey integration for login, sudo, and ssh.
 Useful wiki page [here](https://wiki.nixos.org/wiki/Yubikey), useful youtube video [here](https://www.youtube.com/watch?v=3CeXbONjIgE&t=329s&pp=ygUNbml4b3MgeXViaWtleQ%3D%3D).
 Should probably [buy the Yubikey](https://www.yubico.com/eg/product/yubikey-5-nano/) first.